Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 ## Community Enforcement Guidelines.

-DAO Members will follow the Community Impact and Enforcement Guidelines listed below in determining the consequences for any action they deem in violation of the Code of Conduct:
+DAO Members will follow the Community Impact and Enforcement Guidelines listed below in determining the consequences for any action they deem to be in violation of the Code of Conduct:

 ### 1. Correction.

-**Transgression:** The use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Transgression:** The use of inappropriate language or other unprofessional or unwelcome behavior.

-**Consequence:** Deletion or removal of the post in question, along with communication of which rule was violated and how to avoid such violations in the future.
-If the action was in person: direct communication with that individual to identify which rule was violated (and how to avoid such violations in the future).
+**Consequence:** Deletion or removal of the content in question, along with a communication of which rule was violated and how to avoid such violations in the future.

 ### 2. Warning.

 **Transgression:** A violation of the DAO's Code of Conduct, either through a single incident or a series of actions.

-**Consequence:** A warning with consequences for continued inappropriate behavior.
-No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct), for a specified period of time.
+**Consequence:** A warning describing the consequences for continued inappropriate behavior.
+No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) for 72 hours.
 This includes interactions in community spaces, as well as interactions through external channels like Telegram, Discord, Reddit, a Community Forum, or another platform.
 Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban.

 **Transgression:** A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence:** A temporary ban from any sort of interaction or public communication with the Community for a specified period of time.
-No public or private interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) during this period.
+**Consequence:** A temporary ban from any sort of interaction or communication with the Community for 168 hours.
+No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban.